Charleston Family Celebrates Federal Ruling Blocking Ban on School Mask Mandates

 “I was crying tears of relief because I can keep him safe,” says Boevers.

-Her son Porter immediately started clapping, even though the 4-year-old has no idea what the ruling means.
-He has autism and Samantha says is at a greater risk of getting sick because he has difficulty communicating.
+She says her son Porter immediately started clapping, even though the 4-year-old has no idea what the ruling means.
+He has autism and is at a greater risk of getting sick because he has difficulty communicating.

 “Every day we get past this, since the pandemic, feels like a life-time of oh my gosh I kept my kids alive one more day.”